-5.26.
+5.22.
 Senior management should decide on the structure of documentation of the management system, which should be appropriate to the organization.
-This structure should support clarity and avoid repetition of information.
-As an example, a three level structure of documentation might be applied: level 1 providing an overview of the management system, level 2 providing a description of processes and level 3 providing detailed instructions and guidance.
+This structure should support clarity and consistency of information.
+As an example, a three level structure of documentation might be applied: level 1 providing an overview of the management system, level 2 providing a description of processes and procedures and level 3 providing detailed instructions and guidance.

-5.27.
-Senior management (or the appointed process owner3) should identify the need for specific documents for the management system and provide guidance to the relevant parts of the organization to ensure that the documents are prepared in a consistent manner.
+5.23.
+Senior management (or the appointed individual) should identify the need for specific documents for the management system and provide guidance to the relevant parts of the organization to ensure that the documents are prepared in a consistent manner.
 The guidance should cover the scope and content of the documents, when they are applied, how they are controlled, and which standards and codes apply to them.

-5.28.
-Using a graded approach, senior management should decide on the level of control to be applied to different types of document that support the management system.
+5.24.
+Using a graded approach, senior management should decide on the level of control to be applied to different types of documents that support the management system.
 For example, different levels of control might be applied to the following:

-- (a) Documents that define the management system;

-- (b) Regulatory requirements;

-- (c) Drawings and process descriptions;

-- (d) Procedures and work instructions;
+- (a) Documents that define the management system including responsibilities and authorities; - (b) Regulatory requirements and regulatory clearances, authorisations, licenses; - (c) Drawings and process descriptions; - (d) Procedures and work instructions including those for emergencies; - (e) Safety related analysis, assessment reports; - (f) Nuclear security and physical protection related documents - (g) Data file specifications and computer codes; - (h) Records - (i) Contracts with suppliers.